swiftlang/swift-evolution/proposals/0428-resolve-distributed-actor-protocols.md

 Default implementations for all the protocol's requirements (including non-distributed requirements) are provided by extensions utilizing the `DistributedActorStub` protocol.

-It is possible for a protocol type to inherit other protocols, in that case the parent protocol must either have default implementations for all its requirements, or it must also apply the `@DistributedProtocol` protocol which generates such default implementations.
+It is possible for a protocol type to inherit other protocols, in that case the parent protocol must either have default implementations for all its requirements, or it must also apply the `@Resolvable` protocol which generates such default implementations.

-The default method "stub" implementations provided by the `@DistributedProtocol` simply fatal error if they were to ever be invoked.
+The default method "stub" implementations provided by the `@Resolvable` simply fatal error if they were to ever be invoked.
 In practice, invoking those methods is not possible, because resolving a stub will always return a remote reference, and therefore calls on these methods are redirected to `DistributedActorSystem`'s `remoteCall` rather than invoking the "local" methods.

 It is recommended to use `some Greeter` or `any Greeter` rather than `$Greeter` when passing around resolved instances of a distributed actor protocol.
 This way none of your code is tied to the fact of using a specific type of proxy, but rather, can accept any greeter, be it local or resolved through a proxy reference.
 This can come in handy when refactoring a codebase, and merging modules in such way where the greeter may actually be a local instance in some situations.